grantjo78/grantjo78.github.io/_posts/2022-05-21-mountnfs-createstorageaccount.md

 In this artcile I'll be creating a NFS enabled Storage Account.
 - [Create a NFS Enabled Storage Account](#create-nfs-enabled-storage-account)
-- *Create a Container - Coming Soon*
+- *Create a Blob Container - Coming Soon*
 - [What's Next](#whats-next)

 *At the time of writing this artcile, [NFS can't be enabled on existing storage accounts](https://docs.microsoft.com/en-us/azure/storage/blobs/network-file-system-protocol-known-issues#nfs-30-support)*